codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+I’ve just been reading a book about anti-gravity, it’s impossible to put down!

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+On Twitter, what was the original character limit for a Tweet?
- 1. Shellshock
+ 1. 120
- 2. Corrupted Blood
+ 2. 160
- 3. Shellscript
+ 3. 100
- 4. Heartbleed
+ 4. 140

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  140
 </details>